BPM: Bullets Per Minute is Awe Interactive's First-Person, Action, Adventure, Music, and Shooter game with a release date in 2020.

 - In a music style of video game the gameplay focuses on playing musical instruments.
 Some music games like Rockband use instruments and microphones, while others like Rocksmith teach you how to play your own instrument with a special adapter cable.
 Other music style games employ trivia, memory, or focus on the experience of listening to the music.

-Port Forward BPM: Bullets Per Minute
+Forward Ports for BPM: Bullets Per Minute

 When you are playing BPM: Bullets Per Minute you might need to forward some ports in your router.
-Forwarding ports is a useful trick in gaming because it can really help to make your network connection most stable and sometimes even faster.
+Forwarding ports is a useful trick in gaming because it can really help to make your network connection most stable and frequently even faster.
 Routers were not designed to allow incoming network requests and some games can play tremendously better if an incoming connection is forwarded through the router to the game.

 Before You Forward a Port